-The projects listed below are merely a sampling of the many research opportunities at UF Scripps Biomedical Research for PREP participants.
-All research labs at UF Scripps are open to participants in this program.
+The projects listed below are merely a sampling of the many research opportunities at The Wertheim UF Scripps Institute for PREP participants.
+All research labs at The Wertheim UF Scripps Institute are open to participants in this program.

 Laura Bohn, Ph.D.
 (Receptor pharmacology, structure-function relationships)

-The Bohn lab is interested in how ligands bind to seven-transmembrane spanning receptors (G protein-coupled receptors), and how the nature of this binding influences the subsequent engagement of intracellular and membrane associated effectors to culminate in biological signals.
+The Bohn lab is interested in how ligands bind to seven transmembrane-spanning receptors (G protein-coupled receptors), and how the nature of this binding influences the subsequent engagement of intracellular and membrane-associated effectors to culminate in biological signals.
 These questions are studied in a collaborative environment, benefiting from medicinal chemists who develop ligands, and apply receptor pharmacological theory and experimental approaches to capture how ligands affect receptors.
-They also work with X-ray crystallographers to understand the binding poses that the receptors assume and use mouse models to understand how these ligands impact on physiological and behavioral measures.
+They also work with X-ray crystallographers to understand the binding poses that the receptors assume, and use mouse models to understand these ligands’ impact on physiological and behavioral measures.

 James Burke, Ph.D.
 (RNA biology, immunology, virology)

 The Burke lab investigates how mammalian cells respond to viral infection and how viruses circumvent these cellular responses.
 We use genetics, molecular biology, and advanced microscopy techniques (i.e., live-cell imaging and single-molecule RNA visualization) to study the RNA biology of the innate immune response to pathogenic viruses – dengue virus, SARS-CoV-2, and influenza A virus.
 Understanding these processes is important since their dysregulation can lead to viral-associated pathologies, such as cytokine storms, chronic inflammation, and autoimmune disorders.